d-ries/linux-essentials/04_filesandfolders/01_course.md

 pwd - print name of current/working directory
 ```

 This command prints the current working directory.
 The working directory refers to the directory where the prompt is active in.
-Any command we run that involves files or folders will be ran in this directory:

 ```bash
 student@linux-ess:~$ pwd